jiaoshijie/ffmk/README.md

 # ffmk(fuzzy finder minimal kit)

 - [ ] check fzf version and is rg avaliable
+- [ ] make the set wimdow option be a function

 - preview window
   + [ ] only use the neovim's buffer to preview file (with size limitation)